 Alberto Lopez, a service advisor at a local car dealership, said the 1,000-square-foot, three-bedroom, ranch-style house will provide more space for his growing family but "the same loving environment" as their current home in Lewisburg.

-Habitat's goal is to fulfill the dream of home ownership with simple, basic homes for families in need, noted Cherie King, president of the Union-Snyder Habitat affiliate.
+Fulfilling a dream Habitat's goal is to fulfill the dream of home ownership with simple, basic homes for families in need, noted Cherie King, president of the Union-Snyder Habitat affiliate.
 Families must be able to pay a no-interest mortgage and commit to 250 hours of "sweat equity," either by helping with construction of their own home or working on future affiliate projects.
 They also must complete a home ownership course.